nicmeniconi/Car-Dataset-Modeling-and-Analysis/README.md

 ### Car Price Prediction Using Linear Models

 In this project, I developed a linear regression model to predict car prices using a dataset that included various features such as car specifications and geographical information.
-The aim was to explore how different factors contribute to a car’s price, identify the most important features, and suggest future improvements to the --
+The aim was to explore how different factors contribute to a car’s price, identify the most important features, and suggest future improvements to the modeling approach.

 ### Car Price Prediction Using Linear Models